This Is Amy Coney Barrett, The Potential RBG Replacement Who Hates Your Uterus

-With a vacant seat in the U.S. Supreme Court following the Friday passing of Justice Ruth Bader Ginsburg, President Donald Trump says he is determined to fill her spot, vowing to nominate a new judge as early as this Friday or Saturday.
+With a vacant seat in the US Supreme Court following the Friday passing of Justice Ruth Bader Ginsburg, President Donald Trump says he is determined to fill her spot, vowing to nominate a new judge as early as this Friday or Saturday.
 "I will be putting forth a nominee next week.
-It will be a woman," Trump said during a Sept.
-19 rally in Fayetteville, North Carolina, just one day after Ginsburg died and her family stated that she hoped “not be replaced until a new president is installed.”
+It will be a woman," Trump said during a 19th Sept rally in Fayetteville, North Carolina, just one day after Ginsburg died and her family stated that she hoped “not be replaced until a new president is installed.”

 Advertisement